VirusMS/searchEngine/README.md

 ```

 - Adjust search settings:
-  1) `application.snippet-radius` allows to pick bigger or smaller parts of text that contains matches from your search request.
+  1) `application.search.snippet-radius` allows to pick bigger or smaller parts of text that contains matches from your search request.
 Snippet radius ignores the found word, e.g. if you set it to 1, you will receive snippets of text up to 3 words, depending on surrounding HTML tags;
-  2) `application.max-relative-frequency` is a parameter that allows you to remove relatively popular words from your search request, its value ranging from 0.0 to 1.0:
+  2) `application.search.max-relative-frequency` is a parameter that allows you to remove relatively popular words from your search request, its value ranging from 0.0 to 1.0:

 ```
 application:
+  search:
     snippet-radius: 5
     max-relative-frequency: 0.95
 ```

 - Finally, set up a port of your choice for the program by setting `server.port` to a desired value: